wachin/wps-office-all-mui-win-language/README.md

 then extract there with right clic

-This dicts contains the follow:
+This dicts contains the follow languages:

 ```bat
 af_ZA    African (South Africa)